 Where Can I Bet On Transfers?

 Ultimately, with dozens, if not hundreds, of players linked to moves across the season it’s always best to request your odds from a bookmaker.
-Most now have a service where you can do this, many of them using social media such as Coral, William Hill and Ladbrokes.
-See our guide to the best betting apps here and get your transfer betting started.
+Most now have a service where you can do this, many of them using social media such as Coral, William Hill, and Ladbrokes.

 When Is The English Transfer Window?